 How easy is it to put together?

-Yes everything is included, fixings and all.
-There are only five separate pieces, plus the bits you need to fix it together with.
+Really easy!
+We aren’t massive DIY fans but there are only five separate pieces, plus all the bits you need to fix it together with so even we could manage it without any stress!
 You can have a look at the assembly instructions here: The Premium Boxed Instructions – Generic V3.

 Does the bird table need any maintenance?

 It’s recommended that you clean it regularly, using a bird-safe disinfectant.
 You can buy specialist veterinary disinfectants but the British Trust for Ornithology suggests you use a weak solution of domestic bleach.
-Dilute it by one part bleach to 9 parts water.
-Scrape off any old food and poo and stuff, give it a clean, then spray it with bleach.
-Because bird tables attract in a lot of different species (including non-birds!) it’s important to keep it clean to prevent the spread of disease.
+Dilute it with one part bleach to 9 parts water.
+Scrape off any old food and poo and stuff, give it a clean with some hot water, then spray it with the diluted bleach.
+Because bird tables attract a lot of different species (including non-birds!) it’s important to keep it clean to prevent the spread of disease.
 Greenfinch populations declined by 35% in 2006 – 2009, partly due to diseases spread on bird feeders.

 The product has been dipped in a water-based non-toxic wood-stain with should keep it in good condition for a good few years.
 If you need to re-treat it make sure you use a bird-safe, non-toxic treatment